Jailed Egypt Dissidents Health deteriorated Severely: Family - UrduPoint

 The pro-democracy blogger is currently serving a five-year sentence for "spreading false news" by sharing another user's Facebook post about police brutality.

+His family -- who were concerned authorities might be "force-feeding" him and had feared he would die behind bars -- raised questions over how the decision came about.

+The dissident's aunt, novelist Ahdaf Soueif, wrote on Twitter on Tuesday: "So what happened inside?
+What was negotiated?"
+"Alaa had no idea the size of the support surrounding him," she continued.

-Egypt's turn hosting the UN climate summit in the resort town of Sharm el-Sheikh is coming to an end this week.
+Egypt's turn hosting the UN climate summit in the resort town of Sharm el-Sheikh is coming to an end this week, with Abdel Fattah continuing to make global headlines as an example of what rights groups call Egypt's "abysmal" human rights record.

-Intended to burnish the country's image, COP27 has brought a wave of criticism over Egypt's human rights record, with Abdel Fattah's case making global headlines.

-Rights groups estimate Cairo is holding some 60,000 political prisoners, many of them in brutal conditions and overcrowded cells.
+World leaders have raised his case in bilateral meetings with President Abdel Fattah al-Sisi.